Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights

-The Dallas Cowboys (4-1) are favored by 4 points as they look to keep their four-game winning streak intact in a matchup against the New England Patriots (2-3) on Sunday, October 17, 2021 at Gillette Stadium.
-The total for this matchup has been set at 51 points.
+The Dallas Cowboys (4-1) are favored by 3.5 points as they try to keep their four-game winning streak going in a matchup with the New England Patriots (2-3) on Sunday, October 17, 2021 at Gillette Stadium.
+The game has a 51.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.